-The Master’s Foundation Programme is available as a two or three-term programme, with guaranteed progression* to a wide range of Master’s degrees at UCLan.
-You will live and study your Foundation programme at our state-of-the-art Centre located at the heart of the UCLan campus.
+The Master’s Foundation Programme is available as a two or three-term programme, with guaranteed progression* to a wide range of Master’s degrees at UCLan and the opportunity to apply to other top UK universities through the UCAS process.
+You will live and study your Foundation programme at our Centre located at the heart of the UCLan campus.

 The Master’s Foundation Programme is available as a two or three-term programme.
 It offers you guaranteed progression* to a wide range of Master’s degrees.